Dave Riley: Career

 In Detroit, Riley worked as a recording engineer at a studio where funk artists George Clinton and Sly Stone recorded.
 His engineering credits include Parliament's Trombipulation (1980) and Funkadelic's The Electric Spanking of War Babies (1981).
 He moved to Chicago in 1982 and became bassist in the punk band Savage Beliefs, who released one EP, The Moral Efficiency of Savage Beliefs (1983).
 He met Big Black guitarist Santiago Durango at a punk show at the Cubby Bear, where Durango, drunk and vomiting in the club's restroom, complimented his playing style.
 Big Black was getting ready to release their Racer-X EP (1985), but bassist Jeff Pezzati was amicably departing the band to focus on his job, fiancée, and primary band Naked Raygun.
 Big Black's leader, singer/guitarist Steve Albini, was also impressed by Riley's playing in Savage Beliefs and gave him a copy of Big Black's first EP, Lungs (1982), telling him "Listen to this, and if you don't think it sucks, then maybe you can play with us someday."

 Riley joined Big Black the week of Racer-Xs release in April 1985, while also keeping his day job as a litigation law clerk.
 He learned the group's repertoire, and they began writing songs for the band's first LP.
 That May, Riley produced and played saxophone on Ward, an EP by Chicago experimental band End Result which came out on Albini's Ruthless Records label.
 Big Black's Atomizer came out in 1986; in Our Band Could Be Your Life (2001), author Michael Azerrad remarks that "Riley's gnarled bass sound combined explosively with the brutally insistent hammering of the drum machine while his funk background gave the music an almost danceable kick".
-The album was polarizing due to its aggressive, violent music and lyrics, but won praised in the national press and became an underground success, selling 3,000 copies upon its release on Homestead Records.
+The album was polarizing due to its aggressive, violent music and lyrics, but won praise in the national press and became an underground success, selling 3,000 copies upon its release on Homestead Records.
 This led to a tour of Europe that year, on which the band met an enthusiastic response.
 "It was kind of overwhelming for a while," Riley told Azerrad; "Needless to say, I got used to it really damn quick.
 People actually appreciated what you were doing and it was kind of cool.
 It was much different from America.
 We were treated with respect in Europe."